 For the cake:

-- Sift the flour, baking powder, and salt in a medium bowl.
+- Sift 2 ½ cups all-purpose flour, 2 ½ teaspoons baking powder and ½ teaspoons salt in a medium bowl.
 Set aside.
-Or have them measured and sift directly as you add it to the batter.
+Or have them measured and sift them directly as you add them to the batter.

-- In a large bowl, beat the butter until creamy, about 30 seconds.
-You can use an electric mixer or a stand mixer with the paddle attachment.
+- In a large bowl, beat ¾ cup unsalted butter until creamy, about 30 seconds.
+Use an electric mixer or a stand mixer with the paddle attachment.

-- Slowly add the sugar and beat for 3 minutes, until creamy and light-colored.
+- Slowly add 1 ¾ cups sugar and beat for 3 minutes, until creamy and light-colored.

-- Add the ground cinnamon and vanilla.
+- Add 1 teaspoon cinnamon and 1 teaspoon vanilla extract.
 Mix to integrate.

-- Beginning and ending with dry ingredients, add them in 3 parts alternating with the milk and sour cream in 2 parts.
+- Beginning and ending with dry ingredients, add them in 3 parts alternating with ¾ cup whole milk and ½ cup sour cream in 2 parts.
 You don't need to completely incorporate the last addition before adding the next one.

 - Pour half of the batter into the prepared bundt pan, spreading evenly.